Human trafficking in Myanmar: Legal actions (2009)

+Protection (2009)

 The regime did attempt to protect repatriated victims of cross-border sex trafficking to China and Thailand, though it exhibited no discernible efforts to protect victims of internal trafficking and transnational labor trafficking.

 In forced labor cases, some victims, notably 17 individuals in Magwe Division, were harassed, detained, or otherwise penalised for making accusations against officials who then pressed them into forced labour.

 The government reportedly identified 302 victims, most of whom were victims of forced marriage rather than explicitly trafficking victims, and reportedly assisted an additional 425 victims identified and repatriated by foreign governments in 2009, including 293 from China and 132 from Thailand.

 The regime did not identify any male trafficking victims.
 Victims were sheltered and detained in non-specialised Department of Social Welfare facilities for a mandatory minimum of two weeks, some of which even lingered for months given authorities could not find an adult family member to take the victim home.

 While in government facilities, victims had access to counseling, though it was often substandard, but had fettered access to social workers.

 There were no shelter facilities available to male victims of trafficking.

 Non-governmental organisations (NGOs) were sometimes allowed access to victims in government shelters, but the regime continued to bar NGOs from operating shelters for trafficking victims.

 The regime did not have in place formal victim identification procedures.

 While the government reported that it did encourage victims to assist in investigations and prosecutions, it did not appear to provide financial support or other assistance to victims as incentives to partake in the prosecution of their traffickers.

 The regime liaised with the ILO (International Labour Organisation) on the issue of the military's conscription of children, contributing to the return of 31 children to their families.

-However, some children remain serving in the Myanmar Army and in ethnic militias.
-The government appears unmoved by the predicament, and has hardly assessed the scope of the problem.
+In 2009, some children remained serving in the Myanmar Army and in ethnic militias.
+The government appeared unmoved by the predicament, and had hardly assessed the scope of the problem.
 The regime did not permit UNICEF access to children who were released through the government's mechanisms for follow-up purposes.
-Additionally, some child recruits have been prosecuted and sentenced for deserting the military and are languishing in prison.
+Additionally, some child recruits were prosecuted and sentenced for deserting the military and were placed in prison.